Quarter-Scale Miniatures And Even Tinier! – Let’s Get Teeny Tiny!

 • Half scale is aka 1:24 scale

-• Level of detail: while smaller the 1:12 scale and bigger than 1:48, this scale still provides a very high level of detail
+• Level of detail: while smaller than the 1:12 scale and bigger than the 1:48, this scale still provides a very high level of detail

 • Popular Uses: Half-scale is often used for DIY miniature kits, especially Robotime (aka Rolife), Cutebee, and Hongda.
 The scale of these kits can be a tiny bit different though, like more to a 1:12 or even 1:18 scale.